SamuelZelenka/DesignPatterns/README.md

 	GameObjectPool.cs / ObjectPool.cs / IPoolable.cs

 The object pool is a generic object pool written to be able to use any class.

-To be able to create/destroy gameobjects in unity properly I've had to make a derived class called GameObjectPool.cs to utilize the instantiate() / Destroy() methods
+GameObjectPool.cs is a derived class from ObjectPool to allow the usage of the instantiate() / Destroy() methods to properly handle Unity GameObjects.

-I've introduced a capacity to allow the pool to max out on stored inactive objects to free up on memory after an eventual spike in the number of game objects.
+The object pool has a capacity to allow the pool to max out on stored inactive objects to free up on memory after an eventual spike in the number of game objects.
-I also allowed the option to prewarm the object pool if the game for some reason would halt mid game due to instantiation of too many new objects.
+There's also prewarm option for the object pool to create the capacity number of objects at start.